 About the author, Steven Carr

-Since I am not a medical doctor, below is some information re scientific background:
+Since I am not a medical doctor, below is some information re scientific background and tendencies:

 Early years in the UK, followed by family move to Australia.